WHAT WE DO

 WHAT HAPPENS NEXT?

-If we think we may be able to support then the family will be contacted and we will arrange for a visit, either at home or to our school, to meet the student and family, and to gather more information.
+If we think we may be able to support then we will contact the child’s school to gather more detailed information about the child, including SEN, Exam and safeguarding information.
+Once this is in place the family will be contacted and we will arrange for them to visit to Willow Bank School, so we can meet the student and family, and to gather more information.

 We may contact the medical professionals involved or other people working with the family.